 This programme provides scholarships at school to poor, disabled, orphan and other students to continue their schooling.
 Each year new students are selected for the programme.

-The project is implemented in a total of 6 VDCs (Mulpani, Salyantar, Baseri, Fulkhark, Agingchowk and Budathum) of Dhading district from October, 2015.
-The project aims to improve livelihood of earthquake affected people through several on and off farm income generation activities, value chain and demonstration of collection center.
+The project is implemented in a total of six VDCs (Mulpani, Salyantar, Baseri, Fulkhark, Agingchowk and Budathum) of Dhading district from October, 2015.
+This program was designed to provide technical assistance to the affected people to improve the quality of rural housing and orient people on concept of Build Back Safer.

 In order to create earthquake resilient safe housing, SAHAS Nepal is implementing a project entitled “Reconstruction of houses in Dalit community” in Thumi VDC of Gorkha district with the financial assistance from Felm Nepal and Sodi Germany.
 The project started since May, 2016.
 The project aims to construct a total of 59 houses in Dalit communities in Thumi VDC, which is located in the remote area.
 Both Dalit households’ economic status is very poor and their educational status is very low.
 Most of the household heads are involved in seasonal migration work outside the village and some are working as guide and porters in trekking route.